Initiation (1987 film)

 Initiation is a 1987 Australian adventure drama thriller film directed by Michael Pearce based on his idea and starring Bruno Lawrence and Rodney Harvey.

 Plot

 After the death of his mother, teenager Danny Molloy leaves New York to find his father Nat, who lives on an isolated farm in South Australia with Sal and her teenage daughter Stevie.
-Because income from the farm isn't sufficient, Nat uses his aeroplane to smuggle marijuana for the mafia and on a flight with Danny the plane crashes among empty mountains.
-Since his father is wounded, Danny has to set off alone through the jungle to find help: this is his initiation to manhood.
+Because income from the farm isn't sufficient, Nat uses his aeroplane to smuggle marijuana for the mafia.
+Danny accidentally burns down the shed but saves the bales of contraband which they hurriedly load onto the plane before the police arrive.
+The plane crashes into mountainous country and since his father is wounded, Danny has to set off alone through the bush, guided by a supernatural connection with his Aboriginal mentor.